-In his words, the East Zone was quite different from the rest of the country, life was better than in any of the other zones, and the interests of the people were considered.
-So Phim was known to have said that the purpose of the revolution was to improve the standard of living, not to regress from rich to poor or to force people into misery just to learn how it was to be poor (Pol Pot's policy, according to Kong).
+In his words, the East zone was quite different from the rest of the country, life was better than in any of the other zones, and the interests of the people were considered.
+So Phim was known to have said that the purpose of the revolution was to improve the standard of living, not to regress from rich to poor or to force people into misery just to learn how it was to be poor (which was Pol Pot's policy, according to Kong).

-This statement on policy differences enunciated by a semi-educated young man whose only sources of political information for over 5 years were those available in Cambodia fits precisely Stephen Heder's characterization of the basic difference in Cambodian and Vietnamese communist theory, which was emphasis on relations of production in the former and on forces of production in the latter.
-The Cambodian way was to destroy all class distinctions and force everyone down to equal 'communist' poor-peasant level and then rebuild society on a class-free basis, while in Vietnam the existing production facilities, including trained people, would be taken over, put under 'socialist' management and their production used for the benefit of all.
-The congruence with an a priori theoretical explanation gives added weight to Kong's characterization of the East, and also shows that the poor-peasant populism which was a mainstay of Pol Pot's social revolution was viewed with some lack of enthusiasm among the East Zone leadership.
+This statement on policy differences enunciated by a semi-educated young man whose only sources of political information for over five years were those available in Cambodia fits precisely Stephen Heder's characterization of the basic difference in Cambodian and Vietnamese Communist theory, which was emphasis on relations of production in the former and on forces of production in the latter.
+The Cambodian way was to destroy all class distinctions and force everyone down to equal "Communist" poor-peasant level and then rebuild society on a class-free basis, while in Vietnam the existing production facilities, including trained people, would be taken over, put under "socialist" management and their production used for the benefit THE EAST ZONE 147 of all.
+The congruence with an a priori theoretical explanation gives added weight to Kong's characterization of the East, and also shows that the poorpeasant populism which was a mainstay of Pol Pot's social revolution was viewed with some lack of enthusiasm among the East zone leadership.